 Saturday, May 6, 2023

-Remember back with me, back to the very first steps into your homeschooling journey… What were those BIG goals and dreams you had for your children?
-I remember well embracing, “I want to create a “love of learning” and “teach my children to know and love God.”
-But, along this 20-year journey, I’ve discovered I have repeatedly made choices that have actually been the exact opposite of that deep desire I had.
+Think back with me to the very first steps of your homeschooling journey.
+What were those BIG dreams you had for your children?
+I remember saying, “I want my children to love learning and to know and love God.”
+But, along this 20+ year journey, I’ve discovered I have repeatedly made choices that have actually been the exact opposite of that deep desire I had.
 I’ve missed some precious opportunities to show my children WHO God is and help them fall in love with Him, and I’ve actually been guilty of boring them to tears instead of helping them be lifelong lovers of learning.

 So where did I take some wrong turns?
 I’ve pondered this on more than one occasion– and I’ve come to some conclusions.
 I hope some of this helps you too.